jadexiao/jadexiao.github.io/_pages/home.md

 I am a Data Scientist at [Value Analytics Labs](https://www.valueanalyticslabs.com), where I specialize in health economics and outcomes research (HEOR) with technical expertise in simulation modeling and cost-effectiveness analysis.

 I graduated from Georgia Tech with a PhD in Operations Research, advised by Professors Turgay Ayer and Jagpreet Chhatwal.
+My doctoral thesis comprised work on three disease areas: COVID-19, MASLD (formerly known as NAFLD), and opioid use disorder.

-My doctoral thesis comprised work on three current pandemics: COVID-19, metabolic dysfunction-associated steatotic liver disease (MASLD), and opioid addiction.
-See [`/publications`](/publications) for details!
+My current work is heavily focused on cancer.
+See [`/publications`](/publications) for details.

 <!--<i>I am looking for a research scientist role in the healthcare space starting Summer 2023.</i>-->